Rosie specialises in commercial litigation, including intellectual property and complex commercial disputes.

 Rosie has a MA(Oxon) in Biological Sciences from Oxford University.
 She subsequently converted to law and spent over 10 years in the disputes team at Herbert Smith Freehills in London, where she focused on disputes in the life sciences sector.
-She joined Debenhams Ottaway as a Senior Associate in 2017.
+She joined Debenhams Ottaway in 2017.

-Rosie has extensive experience in a range of commercial disputes with a particular expertise and interest in intellectual property disputes, including patent, trade mark, copyright and design rights.
-Experience includes advising on:
+Rosie has extensive experience in a range of commercial disputes including advising on:

 - Contract and licence disputes